Redfoo: Personal life

 Redfoo dated Belarusian tennis player Victoria Azarenka from 2012 to 2014.
 He attended the 2012 US Open, 2013 Australian Open, 2013 Wimbledon Championships, and 2014 Australian Open as a member of her player box.
-He began a relationship with chef and tour manager Jasmine Alkouri in 2018, and they have a daughter together named Ily Oak (born April 19, 2023).
+He began a relationship with chef and tour manager Jasmine Alkouri in 2018.
+They have a daughter together, who was born in 2023.

 Redfoo sponsored the Red Rock Pro Open, an ITF Women's Circuit tournament taking place in Las Vegas from 2012 to 2013, through his Party Rock clothing line.

 Redfoo started coding in 2017 and hosted a three-day hackathon at his home in 2022.